guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 The human learning procedure is the process of humans interacting with the world to determine whether they should learn new knowledge.
 For example, when humans are reading books or watching videos,  Human beings will judge what knowledge should be learned into the brain from learning materials.
 If the learner cannot judge by himself, the human teacher will tell or emphasize the knowledge point.

-Currently, there are two ways to solve the problem of machine reasoning based on the existing deep learning framework: one is to add data under existing reasoning tasks \cite{ref1}, and the other is to define a new reasoning task that meets the requirements.
+Currently, there are two ways to solve the problem of machine reasoning \cite{ref1} based on the existing deep learning framework: One is to add data under existing reasoning tasks, and the other is to define a new reasoning task that meets the requirements.

+This work mainly solves the problem of automatic definition tasks.
+For solutions to automatically update data, please refer to the appendix.

 #### 1.1 Problem Definition